sailfishos-mirror/pyproject-rpm-macros/README.md

     %doc README.rst
     %{_bindir}/downloader

+If the package has no Python modules in it, you can explicitly use `-M` to denote that.

+    %install
+    %pyproject_install
+    %pyproject_save_files -M

+Otherwise, at least one module-glob argument is required.

 `%pyproject_save_files` can automatically mark license files with `%license` macro and  language (`*.mo`) files with `%lang` macro and appropriate language code.
 Only license files declared via [PEP 639] `License-File` field are detected.